 Here’s what to do when you get paid – The first paycheck most likely won’t cover the whole month, so you’ll need to give each dollar a job that makes sense for your lifestyle and needs.

-1) Pay your immediate obligations first.
-This will be bills and fixed expenses that are due during the first pay period, such as rent or mortgage.
+1) MONTHLY BILLS – Pay Bills & Fixed Expenses – Pay your immediate obligations first.
+This will be bills and fixed expenses that are due during the first pay period, such as rent or mortgage payment.

 Read Next: How to use sinking funds in your budget for beginners